nicoespeon/nicoespeon.github.io/en/_posts/2015-06-19-objects-composition-backbone.md

 ## In conclusion

 Favor **objects composition** over **inheritance**.
 Don't use inheritance if it doesn't really make sense, or is required.
 Beware overlong inheritance chains: that's damn fragile.

-What is preferable to avoir:
+What is preferable to avoid:

 {% highlight javascript %}
 // markets.model.js